Painful to watch news reports on flooding

 Who really suffers flood damage?
 It took FEMA nearly a year to provide the loans.
 Years later, Orland Park purchased several of the homes that claimed damages, although the damages were far less than the damage my home received.
 It always seemed suspicious some homeowners were bailed out while others were not.

 Neighbors can be, well, to put it politely, not what you expect them to be.
 Some were very helpful.
 Others, well, not so helpful.
-When McLaughlin had boxes of bleach delivered to areas where flooding had damaged homes – the bleach was used to counter post-flooding mold buildup – some homeowners grabbed all of the boxes and stored them in their garages.
+When Mayor McLaughlin had boxes of bleach delivered to areas where flooding had damaged homes – the bleach was used to counter post-flooding mold buildup – some of the nearby homeowners grabbed all of the boxes of bleach and stored them in their own garages.

 The only salvation was the digital electronics.
 If you let them dry out completely, you could salvage the big screen TV and even some of the computers.